 After learning Logic went through this disorder and also explained it during his Zane Lowe interview, I broke down into tears.

-Suicide felt like it would be easier to do while experiencing the effects of DP/DR. If my reality wasn’t real, then what pain could possibly be felt my “demise”?
-It’s a scary feeling to be able to distinguish what’s a dream or what’s real.
+Suicide felt like it would be easier to do while experiencing the effects of DP/DR. If my reality wasn’t real, then what pain could possibly be felt by my “demise”?
+It’s a scary feeling to not be able to distinguish what’s a dream or what’s real.